linode/docs/docs/uptime/monitoring/install-graphite-and-grafana.md

 ## What are Graphite and Grafana?

 [Graphite](https://graphiteapp.org/) is an open source monitoring tool for storing and viewing time series data.
-It does not collect data by itself, but has a simple interface and integrates easily with [third party tools](http://graphite.readthedocs.io/en/latest/tools.html).
-[Grafana](https://grafana.com/) allows you to connect to a Graphite installation (or other data source) and build dashboards to view and analyze the data.
+It does not collect data by itself, but has a simple interface and integrates easily with [third-party tools](http://graphite.readthedocs.io/en/latest/tools.html).
+[Grafana](https://grafana.com/) allows you to connect to a Graphite installation (or [other data source](http://docs.grafana.org/features/datasources/#supported-data-sources)) and build dashboards to view and analyze the data.

-This guide will use Docker Compose to run the official Grafana and Graphite containers and connect them to a user-defined network.
-This will make it easy to securely connect a Grafana dashboard to the Graphite database.
+This guide uses Docker Compose to run the official Grafana and Graphite containers and connect them to a user-defined network.
+This makes it easy to securely connect a Grafana dashboard to the Graphite database.

 ## Installation